hindu-comm/weblogs/manasataramgini/2005/12/2005-12-17_the-liberation-of-jx.md

 heights, with nothing but the midday sun blazing on the cobalt vault.
 His dhanakShaya had been ended.
 He had suffered one major loss, but otherwise had at least emerged on the other shore with his life.
 He felt it was great victory and was ecstatic.
-But the other clansmen were wary.
+But the other clansmen were vary.
 While he had finally repulsed the attackers, there could be more.
 They assembled and asked: O bhArgava what do you think?
 Is this victory complete?